satishsookun/event-management-system/README.md

 ## Remaining
 - When creating a profile, username should have been checked in the store, whether it is available of not
-- Webpack implementation for a much better management of Input and output sources
+- Webpack implementation for a much better management of Input and output sources with the appropriate loaders.
+This will help to provide a production version bundle also.
 -   Can be done if you are interested in evaluating these section also